Qatar Foundation

-Qatar Foundation for Education, Science and Community Development (مؤسسة قطر) is a state-led non-profit organization in Qatar, founded in 1995 by then-emir Hamad bin Khalifa Al Thani and his second wife Moza bint Nasser.
-Qatar Foundation (QF), chaired by Moza bint Nasser, has spearheaded Qatar's endeavors to establish itself as a leader in education, science, and cultural development on both a regional and global scale.
+The Qatar Foundation for Education, Science and Community Development (مؤسسة قطر) is a state-led non-profit organization in Qatar, founded in 1995 by then-emir Hamad bin Khalifa Al Thani and his second wife sheikha Moza bint Nasser Al-Missned.

-According to the Qatar Foundation, its initiatives are oriented towards education, science and research, and community development.
+According to the Qatar Foundation, its philanthropic focus is on education, scientific research and community development.
 It has solicited a number of international universities to establish campuses in Qatar.
+It has also made commercial investments.
 The Qatar Foundation's activities have been characterized by critics as influence peddling or lobbying.

-Education
+Education and research

-K–12 education

-In primary and secondary education, Qatar Foundation has several initiatives.
-Examples include establishing five Qatar Academy branches, opening Awsaj Academy, a school for children with learning difficulties, and opening Qatar Leadership Academy in collaboration with the Qatar Armed Forces.
-Furthermore, the foundation launched the Academic Bridge Program, a post-secondary school program that helps students transition from high school to university.
+The Qatar Foundation has established five Qatar Academy branches, the Awsaj Academy for children with learning difficulties, and the Academic Bridge Program, a post-secondary school program.
+From 2003 to 2013, the Qatar Foundation ran the RAND-Qatar Policy Institute in a partnership with the RAND Corporation.

-A major reform of the K–12 education system was embarked upon by Qatar Foundation in 2003, resulting in the formation of the RAND-Qatar Policy Institute and the subsequent publishing of the institute's assessment and recommendations in Education for a New Era: Design and Implementation of K-12 Education Reform in Qatar.
-As a response to declining standardized test scores, Qatar Foundation terminated its partnership with the RAND Corporation in 2013.

-Higher education

 In higher education, Qatar Foundation established branch campuses of eight international universities and one home-grown university at the main campus just outside Doha: